7 Tips for Getting Into IT With Zero Experience

 7. Look for Crossover Positions

 While you might not have any direct experience, there are IT workers in every industry that use networks and computers (practically every industry out there).
-If you have years of experience in car sales, for example, it might help to look for an IT position at a car dealership.
-Understanding half of the business can go a long way towards making you a valuable employee right from the start, even if your tech skills aren't top-notch.
+If you have years of experience in car sales, for example, it might help you to look for an IT position at a car dealership.
+Understanding half of the business can go a long way toward making you a valuable employee right from the start, even if your tech skills aren't top-notch.
 You'll still have to start at the bottom, but it could be the perfect way to gain your first year or two of IT experience.

 All in all, it is not impossible to start a career in IT with no experience — hence the word "start" — but many individuals are still skeptical of making the leap into IT.
 By arming yourself with the right tools and knowhow you can significantly increase your chances at starting a career in tech that will last a lifetime.